RPCACAO/Find-SHA1-Hulud-Compromised-Users-GH-Org/README.md

     ```
     sh get-all-users.sh -f <file-path>
     ```
-8. Check the output file `all_sha1repos*.json` for any compromised user in your organization
+8. Check the output file `all_sha1repos*.json` for any compromised users in your organization

 ## Caveats